utkarshtandon99/Testing/readme.md

 modification to readme file.
 Test git pull
 Another modification to readme file.
 Test git push.
 Switched to test_branch.
 Modifying readme file.
 Will push and then merge.
+Checking uncommited data to RR and swithcing to master branch.